The Steam Review

 The Secret of AWOMO’s Island

-December 7th, 2007 :: Interviews, Other Services :: 19 Responses (Feed)
+December 7th, 2007 :: Interviews, Other services :: 22 Responses

 A World of My Own was billed as the “iTunes of games” during its announcement.
 It was a ridiculously big claim, an act of hubris perhaps – but I’ve been talking with Rob Donald of Game Domain International about the technology behind the company’s new distribution system, and it’s more accurate a soundbite than we once thought.